danilo-dessi/skg/README.md

 The execution will produce a csv file called *luanyi_output.csv* under the luanyi-extractor/ directory.

-Please note that our project has been developed in Python 3.6 while the Luan Yi et al.'s tool uses Python 2.7.
+The execution will also produce the directory **csv_e_r/** that contains files where for each sentence a list of entities and a list of relations are associated.

-The execution will also produce the directory **csv_e_r** that contains files where for each sentence a list of entities and a list of relations are associated.
 We suggest to run above commands in background since they are very time consuming.

 ### Extraction of CSO entities and Stanford Core NLP relations